 Click here to return to the previous menu.

-2) To increase your child’s vocabulary by introducing 210 new words to the programme.
+4) To increase their vocabulary by introducing 181 new words.

 Instruction notes – throughout the level